Enter your email address below and subscribe to our newsletter

 Total Distance (2021 + 2023): 7885 km

-Suzanne at Turee Creek Station was most helpful.
-It turned out that if we could get permission from three neighbouring stations on our path it would be an excellent short cut.
+Suzanne at Turee Creek Station was extremely helpful.
+It turned out that, with permission from three neighbouring stations along our route, there would be an excellent shortcut.
 The other option was much further.
-Suzanne could get us through the first two, Prairie Downs and her station, Turee Creek, but Minina was uncertain.
+Suzanne could get us through the first two—Prairie Downs and her own station, Turee Creek—but Minina was uncertain.
 I decided to set off anyway and take a punt that Minina Station would let us through.

-Suzanne directed us through a short cut that would save me about 40km, passing through Prairie Downs.
-The route out of Newman was complex, rough and stony in parts.
-After 20km we came to a locked gate for which Suzanne had provided the code.
-After the gate the road surface improved significantly.
+Suzanne directed us through the shortcut that saved us about 40 km, passing through Prairie Downs.
+The route out of Newman was complex and rough in places, with lots of stones.
+After 20 km, we came to a locked gate for which Suzanne had given us the code.
+Once passed the gate, the road surface improved significantly.

-Passing through the padlocked gate on the way to Prairie Downs and Turee Creek stations
+Passing through the padlocked gate on the way to the Prairie Downs and Turee Creek stations

-After 70km I reached the entrance to Prairie Downs homestead and turned right onto a well-maintained shire road, direction: Turee Creek homestead.
+After 70 km, we reached the entrance to the Prairie Downs homestead and turned right onto a well-maintained shire road in the direction of the Turee Creek homestead.

 The road to Turee Creek Station closely tracked a creek beside the Kunderong Range